Hongske/subeta/custom-css/Modernised/README.md

   - Fixed the main menu-bar to the top of the page, so that it's always in view (even if you scroll down)
   - Reversed the order of menu-items
   - Added icons to the menu-items
+  - Added options `--number-of-menu-pets`, `--number-of-menu-friends` and `--number-of-menu-shops` so you can chose how many subitems you want to see for these dropdowns at once
   - 👁‍🗨 Modified menu dropdowns so that they're shown in 2 columns
   - 👁‍🗨 Removed text in the menu-items, so that only icons are shown
   - 👁‍🗨 Removed nested dropdowns (e.g. Freinds, Pets, ...)